What is a Care Specialism?

-A care specialism is an area of activity, work or study that a care service concentrates on or is expert in.
+A care specialism is an area of activity, work or study that a care service concentrates on or is an expert in.

 This article will identify & explain the 10 different types of specialisms that you may come across whilst browsing care provider profiles on TrustedCare.co.uk.